China’s weak ESG data undermines Xi’s bold pledges

 Third, most Chinese firms are aware of the direction of travel on ESG.
-If a mainland company doesn’t publish an annual report charting its ambitions and achievements in the realm of sustainability, “it is a huge warning sign that it doesn’t care about ESG or isn’t being transparent”, notes Bloomberg’s Tsang.
+If a mainland company doesn’t publish an annual report charting its ambitions and achievements in the realm of sustainability, “it is it is a huge warning sign that it doesn’t care about ESG or isn’t being transparent”, notes Bloomberg’s Tsang.

 Adds van Heteren: “We penalise companies for not disclosing on ESG related topics, as we believe lack of disclosure implies a higher risk for investors.”